McGill-ECSE321-Winter2019/ecse321-group-project-04/README.md

 ## Project  Overview
 The number of co-op programs may increase at McGill Univeristy in the future.
-The objective of this project is to develop a software system called Co-op-perator for managing co-op terms for such co-op programs.The project will be completed in a team of five students which we will gather requirements, design a multi-tier software solution to satisfy the requirements, implement the system, validate the system and develop a release pipeline to automate the software delivery process.
+The objective of this project is to develop a software system called Co-op-perator for managing co-op terms for such co-op programs.
+The project will be completed in a team of five students which we will gather requirements, design a multi-tier software solution to satisfy the requirements, implement the system, validate the system and develop a release pipeline to automate the software delivery process.
 Our team has been assigned to